 Aptenodytes patagonicus

 King penguins are among the most iconic and widely recognized penguin species, frequently featured in wildlife documentaries, scientific literature, and popular media.
-Their great suite in black and white, and their elegant attitude makes them look like real kings of the Southern Ocean.
+Their elegant black-and-white plumage and upright posture make them look like true kings of the Southern Ocean.
 As the second-largest penguin species, king penguins are a focal point for tourists, photographers and penguin researchers.

 The proximity of King penguin colonies to the Antarctic Polar Front is crucial, as this region provides abundant food resources.
 Their primary diet consists of small schooling pelagic fish, especially lanternfish (myctophids), which are vital for chick rearing and adult survival.
 King penguins are exceptional divers, typically foraging at depths of 100 to 200 meters, but capable of reaching depths up to 440 meters.
 Only Emperor penguins surpass them in diving ability.